mviereck/x11docker/README.md

 #ToDo
   - Test with different graphic cards and drivers to check if GPU acceleration is working in different setups.
 Known to work with AMD and Intel onboard-chips using open source drivers.
 Further tests and reports are appreciated.
-  - Find a more restricted solution to avoid rendering glitches with --gpu than isolation breaking options --ipc and --net.
-Maybe tcp connection only needs an additional tcp port or less restricted iptable rules, and --net=host won't be needed. --ipc=host could be dropped or used for --hostdisplay only.